HOW TO PREPARE FOR YOU TOUR

 Help your students prepare for the tour in two ways: Have an interactive discussion about museum etiquette.
 Practice looking at art.
 Click here for more information.

-Our updated Picturing Hawai‘i tour takes students through our permanent collection of traditional art of Hawai‘i and the Pacific Islands as well as two temporary exhibitions Encounters with Hawai‘i: Art in an Age of Exploration 1778-1820 and Art Deco Hawai'i.
-Through these two exhibitions, students will see the changes and continuity of Hawaiian culture following Western contact.
-On view in Encounters with Hawai‘i are drawings and etchings by Hawai‘i's earliest European explorers, and Art Deco Hawai‘i features colorful paintings from the 1920 and 1940s that construct a vision of paradise for tourism.
-During the tour, students will roll play the thoughts of the Hawaiians, explorers, merchants, missionaries, modern artists, and tourists to understand different viewpoints.
+Our updated Picturing Hawai‘i tour takes students through our permanent collection of traditional art of Hawai‘i and the Pacific Islands.
+Through these two galleries, students will see the changes and continuity of Hawaiian culture following Western contact.
+During the tour, students will role play the thoughts of the Hawaiians, explorers, merchants, missionaries, modern artists, and tourists to understand different viewpoints.
 Engaging hands-on activities will stimulate deep looking and critical thinking.
 Students will create a visual timeline using reproductions of the art and write a picture postcard expressing one viewpoint of change in Hawai‘i.
 This tour meets specific Hawai‘i Department of Education Benchmarks listed below and includes a colorful take home booklet for each student.

 Artwork on this tour: